In the following article, I’m going to share some useful tips I’ve used over the years for buying acoustic guitars online.

-If you have looked over the product photos and are satisfied the guitar doesn’t show any obvious problem signs move onto the listing and start formulating a few questions for the seller.
+If you have looked over the product photos and are satisfied the guitar doesn’t show any signs of a problem, move on to the listing and start formulating a few questions for the seller.

 Below are the questions I’d consider the most important:

-- The make and model of the guitar and year of manufacture
+- What is the make and model of the guitar and what year was the guitar manufactured?

-While this may already be partially explained, sellers typically don’t include the year of manufacture or where they purchased the guitar from.
-Ask this to confirm the guitar you are looking at represents good value, hasn’t changed hands regularly, or gives you any reason o be suspicious it’s a counterfeit, which is only usually a problem in more expensive high-end models.
+Sellers typically don’t include the year of manufacture or where they purchased the guitar from.
+Ask this question to confirm the guitar you are looking at represents good value, hasn’t changed hands regularly or gives you any reason to be suspicious it’s a counterfeit.

-- Has the guitar has any modifications or major repairs?
+- Has the guitar had any modifications or major repairs?

-The same details we have looked for in the product photos should be raised with the seller, especially if the photos don’t provide sufficient detail or you are concerned about anything you noticed when reviewing the product photos.
+The same details we have looked for in the product photos can also be raised with the seller if you are unsure, especially if the photos don’t provide sufficient detail or you have concerns.

 - What is the history of the guitar?

-Ask if the seller has traveled or gigged with the guitar or it has sat in a bedroom.
-This isn’t necessarily a problem but will help you better understand the history of the guita when making a decision on whether to proceed.
+Ask if the seller has traveled or gigged with the guitar or if it has just sat in a bedroom.
+This isn’t necessarily a problem but will help you better understand the history of the guitar when making a decision on whether to proceed.

 You should also ask about the condition of the hardware.
 For example, a worn tuner can result in tuning stability issues.